 - Handling agreements and payment terms on both sides.

 Selecting the right type of manufacturer

 Selecting the right type of manufacturer is a starting point for a clothing business.
-Once a brand has a factory ready Tech Pack on hand and a clear vision of a design they are planning to manufacturer, finding the manufacturer that can accommodate the ideas is the next step.
+Once a brand has a factory-ready Tech Pack on hand and a clear vision of a design they are planning to manufacture, finding the manufacturer that can accommodate the ideas is the next step.

 There are two main types of garment manufacturers:

 - CMT (cut, make, trim) clothing production.
 This type of manufacturer is suitable for advanced brands who have experience in working with factories.

 - FPP (full production package).
 The FPP is perfect for those brands that are just getting started.
 The FPP factory will provide the resources for all stages of product creation including pattern making, fabric sourcing, and manufacturing.

 Once the right type of manufacturer is selected the designer will share the Tech Pack and the supporting docs with the manufacturer.
 This step gives a garment manufacturer a clear understanding of what kind of garment will be produced, what fabrics and trims will be used, and what other resources will be needed for the project to run smoothly.